yaronelh/WordPress-Security-Enhancements/Readme.md

 - Insert the rule set below
 - Click "Use expression builder"
 - Under choose an action select "Managed challenge"
+- If you're using plug-ins that require IP whitelisting (Squirrly SEO for example) exclude them here or in their own rule

 ```
 (http.request.uri.path contains "/wp-login.php") or (http.request.uri.path contains "/xmlrpc.php") or (http.request.uri.path contains "/wp-admin/") or (not http.request.uri.path contains "/wp-admin/admin-ajax.php") or (not http.request.uri.path contains "/wp-admin/theme-editor.php")
 ```

 ## What about WordPress security Plug-ins?